Noveleta: Economy

 The agricultural sector in Noveleta centers on crop production, fishery, livestock and poultry raising.
 Fishery is a major source of livelihood in the municipality.
 Around 100 hectares are utilized for aquaculture and fishpond activities, most of which are in Barangay San Rafael II, III, and IV.
 The main products of Noveleta include milk-fish, prawns, crabs, tilapia, mussels and oysters.
 The fishponds are converted to salt beds during the dry season.
 A big enterprise, which spurs the output in the service sector, is the presence of the Noveca Industries in Barangay Santa Rosa II.
 Manufacturing is limited to light and medium industries such as sash factories and several garment factories.
 Other activities are the manufacture of furniture, iron gates and grills, and hollowblocks.
 The construction boom, on the other hand, is due to the mushrooming of residential subdivisions in the area.
 A number of commercial establishments are located along Noveleta's major thoroughfares.
 Small retail stores, service firms, and some medium scale enterprises, dot the municipality.
 There are specialty stores engaged in the trade of construction supplies and materials, auto parts, furniture and home decors, sportswear as well as fresh food items like meat, fruits and vegetables.
 Also based in the town are three pharmacies, eleven bakeries and two gasoline stations.
 The tourism industry in Noveleta relies mainly on its coastline with Manila Bay bordering its western portion.
 Restaurants, cottages, conference rooms, and social halls/pavilions are situated along the beaches of Barangay San Rafael III and IV.

 Salt industry

 In 2024, Noveleta's salt farmers revived their salt production, especially in Barangay San Rafael through the Bureau of Fisheries and Aquatic Resources and the Municipal Agriculture Office's assistance.
 Republic Act 8172, the "Asin Law" which required salt to be iodized, caused the decline of the production since 2000.
 However, the 2024 "Philippine Salt Industry Development Act" and Philippine Salt Industry Development Roadmap revitalized the ailing industry.

 Communication

 The Philippine Postal Corporation manages one post office situated in the municipal building.
 The Bureau of Telecommunications of the Department of Transportation and Communication presently operates its office at the Old Noveleta Tribunal.
 PLDT, Globe and Digitel Telephone Company provide telephone services in the municipality.

-Banking

-Four banks operating in the town of Noveleta are Banco de Oro (BDO), Bank of the Philippine Islands (BPI) Family Bank, the OUR Bank and the Rizal Commercial Banking Corporation (RCBC).
-There are other financial institutions in the area extending credit for investment ventures.